-Curriculum materials and activities including: alphabetic and phonemic awareness strategies; structured review; multisensory reading, writing and spelling with phonetic and non-phonetic words; syllabication; and, guidance for lesson plans and classroom implementation.
-15 SCECH available.
-Click here to view SCECH information in the MDE Catalog. $625 per person
+Curriculum materials and activities including alphabetic and phonemic awareness strategies; structured review; multisensory reading, writing and spelling with phonetic and non-phonetic words; syllabication; and, guidance for lesson plans and classroom implementation.
+14 SCECH available.
+Click here to view SCECH information in the MDE Catalog. $745 per person.

 Picture This!
 Comprehension Strategies

-Curriculum materials and activities including: language processing theory; organization of expressive language; method and implementation of teaching reading comprehension through visualizing and spoken language.
-3 SCECH available.
-Click here to view SCECH information in the MDE Catalog. $275 per person
+Curriculum materials and activities including language processing theory; organization of expressive language; method and implementation of teaching reading comprehension through visualizing and spoken language.
+3 SCECH available. $275 per person

-Curriculum materials and activities including: syllables; rhymes; phonemes (sounds); and manipulating phonemes within words.
-[This course materials is also included in the Phonics Fundamentals courses] 3 SCECH available.
+Curriculum materials and activities including syllables; rhymes; phonemes (sounds); and manipulating phonemes within words.
+[This course material is also included in the Phonics Fundamentals courses] 3 SCECH available.